fakerbaby/fakerbaby.github.io/_pages/about.md

 Welcome to my academic page!
 I am excited to share with you my journey and research endeavors in the field of artificial intelligence.

-Currently, I am an intern at ByteDance AI Lab, where I contribute to the cutting-edge research conducted by the Responsible AI (RAI) team.
-My primary focus within this team is on Reinforcement Learning with Human Feedback (RLHF), a fascinating area that merges the power of machine learning with human expertise.
+Currently, I have the privilege of interning at **ByteDance AI Lab**, where I actively contribute to the cutting-edge research conducted by the **Responsible AI** (RAI) team.
+Under the guidance of my supervisors, **Liu Yang** and **Xiaoying Zhang**, I have the opportunity to delve into the captivating realm of Reinforcement Learning with Human Feedback (RLHF).
+This field seamlessly combines the power of machine learning with human expertise, making it an incredibly exciting area of study.
+My time at ByteDance AI Lab has been nothing short of extraordinary, providing me with invaluable experiences and opportunities for growth.

 In addition to my internship, I am also applying for a Ph.D. in Computer Science starting in the fall of 2024.